-Take time at the end of the week, like a Friday night, to plan meals for the following week, and which meal you are going to have on each day.
+Take time at the end of the week, like a Friday night, to find easy Whole30 recipes for the following week, and which meal you are going to have on each day.

 Do your groceries on Saturday and take time on Sunday to prep your meals for the week.
 Write on your container lids which items go together and organize them according to the day of the week.
 Then when you get off work you can grab the containers that go together and make that meal.